joncox123/MotoButtons/ConstructionGuide/readme.md

 <img src="Photos/Test_Fit_Navigation_Switch.jpg" alt="Microcontroller in USB-C slot" width="600"/>

 ### Cut Off the Circuit Board Posts (Optional)
 If you ordered the buttons with screw thread mounting, as opposed to the snap on ones, you'll need to cut off two of the PCB mounting posts on the inside of the case.
 Otherwise, you won't be able to properly tighten the nut to secure the top button.
-Its possible to omit this step by ordering the snap in buttons, but the waterproofing won't be as good unless you are also potting the case with epoxy.
+It's possible to omit this step by ordering the snap in buttons, but the waterproofing won't be as good unless you are also potting the case with epoxy.

 **Nevertheless, if you are going to pot with epoxy, you could simply tighten the nut the best you can without cutting off the posts, and skip this step.**